• Skip to primary navigation

 • Press the tofu for 15 minutes.
 If you don’t have a tofu press, then wrap it in a paper towel and set a few heavy pots or books on top.

-• After tofu has baked for 25 minutes, place tofu in a sauté pan with all of the peanut sauce.
+• After tofu has baked for 25-30 minutes, let the tofu sit on the tray for 5-10 minutes.
+The tofu will become crispy as it cools.
+Then place tofu in a sauté pan with the peanut sauce on medium low heat.

 • This sauce also makes an excellent stir fry sauce.
 Just add in more veggies when you're heating the tofu up on the stove.